hubble459/orbis-runner/doc/funtional_design.md

 ### Starting screen
 ![Starting screen draft](start_screen.png)
 From top to bottom
 1. Game title
 2. Level
 3. Play button: Starts the game and has your character running around on the circle
-4. Customize button: You can change your character for coins here (color and head-ware(?))
+4. Customize button: You can change your character for coins here (colour and head-ware(?))
 5. New Game: Reset your game
 6. Settings: Disable sounds/music, change the color palette, and a cheat mode for developers